Mexico Digital Nomad Visa Guide (2024)

 One of the most important things to consider before moving to another country is how much money you would need for a comfortable life there.

-Since digital nomads who come to Mexico with Temporary resident visas have a minimum income requirement of around Mex$59,087 (~$3,494), they will likely enjoy their time in Mexico without worrying about finances.
+Since digital nomads who come to Mexico with Temporary resident visas have a minimum income requirement of ~Mex$73,257.65 ($3,737.95) or more, they will likely enjoy their time in Mexico without worrying about finances.

-However, be prepared to give the largest part of your income for rent, since the accommodation in Mexico is pricey.
+However, be prepared to spend a large part of your income on rent, since the accommodation in Mexico is pricey.

 In any case, let’s see in detail the costs of living in Mexico as a digital nomad so that you can estimate your future expenditures.